Sencpc/React-project/Backend/README.md

 ### Midtrans Snap Payments

-Configure the following variables in `.env` to enable Midtrans Snap token generation for customer checkout:
+Configure the following variables in `Backend/.env` to enable Midtrans Snap token generation for customer checkout:

 - `MIDTRANS_SERVER_KEY` – required server key from the Midtrans dashboard.
 - `MIDTRANS_CLIENT_KEY` – client key used by the frontend Snap script.